Explainer

 Smokers should take note of this, as you’re only allowed to smoke inside of your house.
 This is because everywhere else is considered illegal as they are no-smoke zones according to the smoking act by NEA.

 No-smoke zones include common corridors, staircase landings, stairwells, and the void deck.
-Nobody likes the smell of secondhand smoke, so be a considerate neighbor and smoke inside the house.
+Nobody likes the smell of secondhand smoke, so be a considerate neighbour and smoke inside the house.

 Most of us grew up living in HDB flats, so some of these rules might be familiar.
 However, it’s still good now and again to have a refresher so that we can avoid getting into trouble with the law and spoiling our goodwill with the people who live beside us.